strycore/fakegir/README.md

 Todo
 ----

 Fakegir is still at a very early stage, there's a lot more info that could be pulled from gir files and used for autocompletion.
-For the moment, only classes and their methods are available, but functions, constants, and docstrings will be added soon.
+For the moment constants, functions, classes and their methods are available, but docstrings and parameters will be added soon.